OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/KnownBugs.md

 ### Multikey bindings don't respect keyboard layout {#multikey-binding-keyboard-layout}

-For non-QWERTY users (e.g. AZERTY), you may experience that keyboard bindings are read correctly in the GUI, but sent as a QWERTY keycode by the daemon.
+For non-QWERTY users (e.g. AZERTY or QWERTZ), you may experience that keyboard bindings are read correctly in the GUI, but sent as a QWERTY keycode by the daemon.

+This occurs because Eto reads filtered keycodes for setting bindings in the GUI but OpenTabletDriver outputs the raw keycodes associated with these bindings.
+The operating system then applies your keyboard/language filtering to the raw keycode, transforming it into something unexpected.

 Eto only allows us to read the processed keyboard layout.